restatedev/sdk-go/README.md

 go run .
 ```

-Registration
+In a third terminal register:

 ```bash
 restate deployments register --force -y http://localhost:9080
 ```

-In yet a third terminal do the following steps
+And do the following steps

 - Add tickets to basket